← Back to 漢書

 使祿

-He was stiff-necked, high-principled, and lived for the job.
-His household was chronically broke.
+He was rigidly upright and of lofty integrity; his ambition was to serve the public good.
+His family was poor.
 He drew a clerk's pay and spent half of it buying informers in the streets.
 His son marched to the northern line on foot while he held the capital's highest police post—that was the man's standard.
 Yet he savored prosecutions, made enemies of every magnate, and lectured the throne until it smarted.
-The emperor wrote him off as a harmless pedant and never moved him up.
+Because he was a scholar, the emperor treated him with indulgence, yet he was never promoted further.
 Juniors leapt past him to the Nine Ministers while he stewed, convinced his integrity should have won him more.
-Wang Sheng, a tutor to the crown prince, wrote: the emperor knows you are clean and fearless, which is why he gave you the censor's rod and envoy powers—and already pays you like a chief minister.
-He begged Kuangrao to mind the work of the age, enforce the code, and wear himself out for the realm—daily good would still barely repay the trust.
+Wang Sheng, attendant to the heir, admired Kuangrao's integrity but disapproved of his course, and wrote him a letter: "An enlightened ruler knows you are pure, upright, and unafraid of the mighty; therefore he assigned you the office of inspector and gave you the authority of an imperial commissioner; high rank and rich stipend have already been granted you.
+You ought day and night to ponder the tasks of the age, uphold the law and spread moral transformation, and labor with anxiety for the empire—even if you brought profit daily and merit monthly, it would still scarcely suffice to match your office and repay his grace.
 Since high antiquity each sage king had his own institutions.
 Instead of doing the job, you lecture the throne with archaic precedents and barbed memorials—neither a way to fame nor to a long life.
 Today's ministers know every loophole in the code; they can polish the emperor's prose and pin any fault on you—imitate the safe Qu, not the dead Wu Zixu, or you will gamble a life you cannot replace.
 The noble man stands straight without snapping, bends without crawling.
 The Greater Odes says: "Be bright and wise, and you will keep your skin."
 Even a madman's rant may hold a line the sage keeps.
 Please read this with care."
 Kuangrao ignored the letter.

 8